ciminomariano/BackEndTest/practical_test/practical_test/README.md

 Validation
 To validate the numbers presented by the API, you can visit the following link: Investidor Petrobras - Dividends and JCP.
 Compare the dividend data obtained from the API with the information provided on the website to ensure accuracy.

-Contributing
-Contributions to the project are welcome.
-If you have any suggestions, bug reports, or feature requests, please open an issue on the GitHub repository.

-License
-[Specify the license under which your project is distributed.
-You can choose an open-source license that suits your needs or simply state that